pubkey/rxdb/README.md

 [Check out how you can contribute to this project](./docs/Contribute.md).

 ## Follow up
-Follow me on [twitter](https://twitter.com/pubkeypubkey) to not miss the latest enhancements.
+- Follow RxDB on [twitter](https://twitter.com/rxdbjs) to not miss the latest enhancements.
+- Joint the chat on [gitter](https://gitter.im/pubkey/rxdb)